Ascend/pytorch/docs/en/ascend_pytorch_profiler/ascend_pytorch_profiler_user_guide.md

 - dataloader
 - save\_checkpoint

 In addition, the mstx function can also obtain performance data for the four key stages of the PyTorch model—dataloader, forward, step, and save_checkpoint—through **mstx\_torch\_plugin**.
-For details, see [mstx\_torch\_plugin](https://gitcode.com/Ascend/mstt/blob/master/profiler/example/mstx_torch_plugin/README.md).
+For details, see [mstx\_torch\_plugin](https://gitcode.com/Ascend/mstt/blob/26.0.0/profiler/example/mstx_torch_plugin/README.md).

 This function allows you to view the execution scheduling of user-defined markers from the framework side to the CANN layer and then to the NPU side, helping identify key functions or events that users want to observe and locate performance issues.

-For details about mstx collection result data, see [msproftx data description](https://gitcode.com/Ascend/msprof/blob/master/docs/en/user_guide/profile_data_file_references.md#msproftx%E6%95%B0%E6%8D%AE%E8%AF%B4%E6%98%8E).
+For details about mstx collection result data, see [msproftx data description](https://gitcode.com/Ascend/msprof/blob/26.0.0/docs/en/user_guide/profile_data_file_references.md#msproftx-data-description).

-### Profiling Environment Variables<a id="Profiling-Environment-Variables"></a>
+### Profiling Environment Variables

 ### Function Description